nekosaur/pathfinding/README.md

 ## thoughts
 - probably not viable, but having map and vertex be completely immutable, pathfinders keep track of local variables by themselves, use functional interfaces?
 - how to handle pathfinder specific rendering needs, such as jps peeked nodes, and hpa abstracted graphs?
+- editable and searchable graph maps should probably be separated from the rest. right?